-In the Account module, the Payment Plans grid lists patient payment plans, insurance payment plans, and installment plans associated with the family.
+In the Account Module, the Payment Plans grid lists patient payment plans, insurance payment plans, and installment plans associated with the family.

-Patient Payment Plans (PP)
+Patient Payment Plan (PP)

 Payment plans for a patient are essentially a loan, with responsibility for payment falling to the payment plan guarantor.
+See Patient Payment Plans.

 - Attach credits associated to completed or treatment planned procedures, or attach credits not associated to procedures.
 The total amount of credits determines the amount subtracted from the patient's account balance.
-We recommending attaching credits for procedures so you can easily allocate payment plan payments to those procedures.
+We recommend attaching credits for procedures so you can easily allocate payment plan payments to those procedures.

 - Payment plan credits, debits, and payments can show in the account ledger and affect balances and aging, or be treated as a separate entity depending on the Pay Plan Logic set in Account Module Preferences.